 Evidence of feedback can be combined with or written on Student Work Sample above, in which case no new documentation is needed here.
 If feedback is not written on work sample, you can submit one (1) file (doc, audio or video) with feedback for each student.
 Individual feedback files must be titled, Student 1 Feedback, Student 2 Feedback, or Student 3 Feedback.

-Final versions of all Commentary submissions must be made on the downloadable template in your Taskstream edTPA Program.
+Download Commentary template in your Taskstream edTPA Program.
 There will be specific prompts for your content area with brackets [ ] for you to type your response.
-By using the Taskstream template, you will automatically meet the layout requirements (Arial 11-point font type, single space and 1" margins on all sides).
+You MUST use the Taskstream template to automatically meet the layout requirements (Arial 11-point font type, single space and 1" margins on all sides).
 Once you download the Taskstream template, it functions like a Word doc, with spell check and other features.
 Therefore, you can write your drafts directly into this template.

 Insert a copy of the chosen assessment, including directions/prompts provided to students.
 No more than 5 pages for the chosen assessment.
-Some examples are: paper and pencil test(s), quizzes, writing to a prompt, project(s), responses to oral questions, exit tickets, etc.
+Examples include, but are not limited to: paper and pencil test(s), quizzes, worksheets, exit tickets, list of writing prompts, list of oral questions, etc. [NOTE: This is a BLANK version of the assessment you will use for student work samples.]

 In one (1) file, combine the evaluation criteria for all your lessons, for example: rubric(s), scoring guide(s), answer key(s), checklist(s), other.
 Sub-titles must divide the sections in a single submission: Lesson 1 Evaluation Criteria, Lesson 2 Evaluation Criteria, etc.